gradus/easy-doc/pages/blackcoffee.md

 Just hack away at app.coffee in the src directory and create your own pages.
 [Skeleton CSS framework](http://www.getskeleton.com/) is included as well as a default skeleton page.

-The default CoffeeCup templates for black-coffee are located in the pages directory.
-2 pages are included as examples in addition to the skeleton page.
+The default CoffeeCup templates for black-coffee are located in the src/pages directory.
+3 pages and a layout template are included as examples in addition to the skeleton page.

 Assets can be served from the 'assets' directory using [ecstatic](https://github.com/jesusabdullah/node-ecstatic).